antbou/NEWS_SCOPE/README.md

 We will review your pull request and discuss any necessary changes before merging it.

 Thank you for considering contributing to this project!

+## Docs

+The specifications and the architectural diagram can be found in the docs folder

 ## Credits